Huijaaja42/reminder-bot/README.md

 3. Build the Docker image with `docker build --tag reminder-bot .`

-4. Run the Docker image with `docker run -d --restart always reminder-bot`
+4. Run the Docker image with `docker run -d --restart always --name reminder-bot reminder-bot`

 5. Grab the invite link from stdout and or get it below.